kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods.md

     //Adds an item to the inventory - list
     //remove this and use the method below
-    //inventory publishes the onInventoryUpdated event
+    //inventory invokes the onInventoryUpdated event
     public void Add(ItemInstance item)
     {
     inventory.InsertItem(item);